 Despite the hurdles following the housing crash of 2008, Steve and Melinda won a successful 5 year long battle against the big banks to save the farm.
 They have since been growing their community vision, having co-created the Honaunau Farm Wellness Retreat.
 The retreat is an aspiring regenerative living model on the Big Island of Hawaii and the birthplace of Mana Artisan Botanics.

 Honaunau Farm Wellness Retreat is located in the foothills of Mauna Loa Volcano on the island of Hawai’i.
 The land is rich in volcanic minerals and is an ideal place for growing botanicals like turmeric and passionflower, as well as other medicinal herbs and spices.
-Honaunau farm offers guest accommodations, tasting tours, wellness retreat services and regenerative agriculture education.
-We are dedicated to providing life-enriching experiences for those who want to learn about holistic living, as well as for those who simply want to rejuvenate in a lush, relaxing, tropical setting.
-Our farm is located on what is considered by many to be healing lands—inside a triangle between the Honaunau Place of Refuge, Kealakekua Bay and Mauna Loa Volcano on the Big Island of Hawaii.
+Honaunau farm offers guest accommodations, tasting tours, wellness retreat services, and regenerative agriculture education.
+The farm is dedicated to providing life-enriching experiences for those who want to learn about holistic living, as well as for those who simply want to rejuvenate in a lush, relaxing, tropical setting.
+Honaunau Farm is located on what is considered by many to be healing lands—inside a triangle between the Honaunau Place of Refuge, Kealakekua Bay and Mauna Loa Volcano on the Big Island of Hawaii.
 The area draws many spiritual seekers and is known for being a place of rebirth and transformation.

 Wholistic Research and Education Foundation

-Our commitment to understanding the role of the endocannabinoid system in our wellbeing and educating the public as well as healthcare professionals with research driven data led Andy, Pelin and Steve to also co-found California-based non-profit Wholistic Research and Education Foundation.
-Wholistic, which has already funded major medicinal cannabis studies with UC San Diego and University of Utah, is dedicated to exploring the health benefits of phytocannabinoid-rich therapeutics through funding clinical and scientific research as well as increasing safe and legal access to those in need via advocacy and education.
+Our commitment to understanding the role of the endocannabinoid system in our wellbeing and educating the public as well as healthcare professionals with research-driven data led Andy, Pelin, and Steve to also co-found California-based non-profit Wholistic Research and Education Foundation.
+Wholistic, which has already funded major medicinal cannabis studies with UC San Diego and the University of Utah, is dedicated to exploring the health benefits of phytocannabinoid-rich therapeutics through funding clinical and scientific research as well as increasing safe and legal access to those in need via advocacy and education.

 As Hawaii’s premier wellness-driven hemp company, many Hawaiian values have informed our way of life and doing business.
 Our three guiding values are Imi Ola – Kuleana – Aloha.
 To ‘Imi ola is to “seek our highest purpose in life.”
 When we practice ‘Imi ola as a personal value, we create and fulfill our own destiny to arrive at the highest form of our wellbeing.
 As a company, we seek to have a clear vision and fulfill our mission to its greatest potential.